 Procedure for S3 proposals:

-- Candidates should deliver their completed application packet (preferably in MS Word document or a PDF) through campus mail to the PURC Center, or by email to email@example.com by the first of each month.
+- Candidates should email their completed application packet (preferably in PDF) to firstname.lastname@example.org by the first of each month.
+Hard copies will be returned without review

 - A statement that describes your proposed research/creative activity, thesis or project.
 Please limit this portion of the application to 1/2 page.